- Chart

 Positioning

-Graham Corporation is positioned as a provider of custom-engineered solutions for demanding applications.
-Its competitive advantage lies in its engineering expertise, manufacturing capabilities, and focus on customer service.
+Graham Corporation is positioned as a provider of engineered solutions for critical processes.
+Its competitive advantages lie in its deep engineering expertise, custom design capabilities, and a long-standing reputation for reliability and performance in high-stress environments.
+They often serve niche, high-value applications.

 Total Addressable Market (TAM)